 Review and Selection Process

 Review and selection of workshops will be undertaken by the Workshop and Program Chairs, who will assess the quality and relevance of submissions to Audio Mostly.
+Following a first notification of acceptance, authors who attend the conference virtually have to complete a technical rehearsal to ensure adequate standards for audio, video, and internet connection.

 Matthias Frank - email@example.com